-DAS is currently working in partnership with the City Attorney's Office to develop a three-hour violator school - like traffic school - for all animal regulatory violations (e.g., off-leash, dog bite, and minor neglect).
-It is anticipated that the "Responsible Dog Ownership" class will help to educate residents, recover some costs of patrol and investigation through a course fee, and reduce the workload for City Attorneys on these types of cases.
+In 2010,DAS partnered with the City Attorney's Office to develop a three-hour violator school - like traffic school - for all animal regulatory violations (e.g., off-leash, dog bite, and minor neglect).
+The "Responsible Dog Ownership" class educates citizens on their legal obligations, recovers some costs of patrol and investigation through a course fee, and reduces the workload for City Attorneys on these types of cases.